 Developing a sustainable single-material product from a bio-plastic is quite easy.
 The products we develop are always more complex, with more materials, complex structures.
 We do not proclaim we will find a 100% sustainable solution.
 Yet we challenge you to make a start together with us to do more good, take more time to think and consider new ways of approach.

-People will love the product, because they know what to do with the product, when they do not want it anymore.
+Buying materials from your consumersConsumers will love the product, because they know what to do with the product, when they do not want it anymore.
 And they know that good things will happen with the product and it’s materials.
 And you have the opportunity to buy valuable materials from your consumers for a very low price, instead of from your materials supplier.

 Alskar Design BV is a Cradle to Cradle Certified™ Catalyst.